 The Seven Generations Initiative at Rosseau Lake College aims to provide a positive and inclusive learning environment that fosters confidence and growth.
 The strategy is built on the principle of the Seven Grandfather Teachings of the Anishnaabeg peoples, on whose territory Rosseau Lake College resides.

 The basis of Indigenous understanding is the universal idea of interconnectedness, across languages and cultures, both in Canada and around the world.
 At Rosseau Lake College we incorporate local Indigenous knowledge and history throughout the curriculum.
-The Seven Generations Lead consults with the entire faculty, and develops programs to highlight all aspects of Indigenous experience.
+The Seven Generations Program Coordinator consults with the entire faculty, and develops programs to highlight all aspects of Indigenous experience.
 Programs include travelling traditional canoe routes, participating in Indigenous games, interacting with members of Indigenous communities, and learning about the contributions of Indigenous peoples, within Canada and around the world.

 Understanding the importance of indigegogy and implementing the truth and reconciliation committee calls to action for education has been a primary focus of RLC and is embraced by our students.